abstractedfox/gameengine/dev_readme.txt

     -The platform will always run the program in /flask/static/program.
 To run a program located somewhere else, pass it as the 1st argument to the script
         example: start.sh /path/to/my/main.js

+Structuring a game's files:
+    -A game should consist of an identical directory structure to the platform repo itself, except only containing files needed for that specific game
+        -For example, a game's main should be in gamedirectory/flask/static/program

+Building a game:
+    -Run build.sh from the root directory of this repo, with the root folder of the game directory structure (aka the folder containing the 'flask' folder) as the 1st argument.
+For exaple:
+        ./build.sh /path/on/your/machine/gamejam-mainrepo/stocktonjam ('stocktonjam' contains the flask folder)

 Contribution rules:
 Please use your own fork and make your changes in the 'dev' branch.
 When you're ready to commit, pull request to the main repo's dev branch.